sseantheg/NBA-All-Star-Prediction-Model/README.md

 1. `AllStar Preprocessing`: processing the All-Star list to acquire a single list with two columns - _the year of first All-Star selection_ and _Player Full name_ (unique)
 2. `Historical Data Preprocessing & Integration`: process all the historical data measuring players' performance to acquire a list of all players (in the history) rookie & sophomore year performance metrics.
 Dealt with missing data, added in All-Star binary column, removed low minutes player (relative to future all-stars).
 3. `AllStar only exploratory & graphs`: Study All-Star players to understand the distributions & tendencies.
 Performed univariate analysis, bivariate analysis & outlier analysis.
 Understanding the distribution here helps with outlier removal in the next step, as we don't want to remove all-star data from the dataset.
 4. `MasterData Exploratory, Univariate & Bivariate Analysis, Outlier Removal`: Performed univariate, bivariate, correlation and outlier analysis on the main dataset (future all-stars and non).
 Heavily correlated fields are dealt with before deploying a feature selection method.
-Outlier detection by percentile is executed concerning study from notebook #3—final Dataset generated for modeling.
+Outlier detection by percentile is executed concerning study from notebook #3—final Dataset generated for modelling.
 5. `Modeling`: dealt with class imbalance, tested a few models with a train test split: Logistic Regression, MLPClassifier (NN), Support Vector Machine (SVC), and Random Forest Classifier.
-Did randomized search for parameter optimization.
+Did a randomized search for parameter optimization.

 ## C. Data
 1. The all-star datasets are acquired from a few different websites, namely _data.world_, _kaggle.com_ and _basketball-reference.com_.